MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 Follow these steps to work around this issue by re-registering the workspace's managed identity:

 1. Go to your Synapse workspace in the Azure portal
-2. Go to the Managed identities blade
+2. Go to the Managed identities page
-3. If the “Allow Pipelines” option is already checked, you must uncheck this setting and save
+3. If the "Allow Pipelines" option is already checked, you must uncheck this setting and save
 4. Check the "Allow Pipelines" option and save